-Gardiner is a town in a time warp that has lost all sense of who or what it is.
-I am not a fan.
-The food is average, the accommodation scarce and over-priced; but it’s the nearest place one can find accommodation within early morning striking distance of the rivers in the NE corner of Yellowstone National Park.
-At least the nearest one that doesn’t involve sleeping ensconced in 1mm nylon in grizzly country.
+Gardiner is a town that has long been stuck in a time warp, but is now rapidly going the expanding in the way similar to West Yellowstone.
+In short, it’s becoming crass and kitschy.
+Suffice it to say that I am not a fan.
+The food is mostly poor, the accommodation scarce and over-priced; but – it’s the nearest place one can find accommodation within early morning striking distance of the rivers in the N.E. corner of Yellowstone National Park.
+At least the nearest one accommodation that doesn’t involve sleeping ensconced in 1mm nylon in grizzly country.

 Like a bear-sized enchilada.

 We fished the Black Canyon of the Yellowstone on the first morning, after taking advice from a guide friend of mine who lives in Bozeman.
 He gave us precise directions to get into a piece of water that no one fishes and where he said he would take his elderly clients.

 Bullshit.
 If they were elderly on the way in; then they were dead by the time they got air-lifted out.
 Or perhaps he meant that they went in young, but left elderly.
 Either way; that walk nearly killed us.
 Bo is a deer stalker and spends many weeks each year in the scrub.
 I am a long-distance runner.

 Dropping into the canyon was easy, but it still took time.
 Walking in, downhill; took well over an hour and a half.
 Each time we thought we could see the edge of the canyon proper or we thought we could hear the water, we would walk on and realise that it was even further down.